Losant/losant-docs/docs/getting-started/walkthrough.md

 No, sorry, the API key in the above screenshot won't work.

-## Step 2: Create Structure Application
+## Step 2: Create Losant Application

 After signing up you'll be prompted to create your first application.
 You can also create an application from the main `Applications` menu at the top of every screen.